 For an extensive description of the table columns, see Section 184.108.40.206, “SHOW PROCESSLIST Syntax”.

 PROCESSLIST table is a

 information about your own threads, unless you have the

 case you will see information about other threads, too.
 As an

 anonymous user, you cannot see any rows at all.

 If an SQL statement refers to

-then MySQL will populate the entire table once, when statement
+MySQL populates the entire table once, when statement

 execution begins, so there is read consistency during the

 statement.
 There is no read consistency for a multi-statement